MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 - **Peek Cards:** Easily see who’s coming into the office and adjust your location plan, directly from your Outlook Calendar.
 Receive notifications to book space on days in office.
 - **Expanded Presence:** Add location to your presence signal to indicate when you’re in the office or a particular office.

+> [!IMPORTANT]
-To learn how to enable and configure these features for your organization, review the onboarding guide [here](/deployoffice/places/deployment-guide-for-places).
+> To learn how to enable and configure these features for your organization, review the onboarding guide [here](/deployoffice/places/deployment-guide-for-places).
 This guide takes you through the following steps:

 - Getting the latest version of Outlook to support Places
 - Enabling the web app experience for your users